marukatsutech/special_relativity/README.md

-# Special relativity: Why is the speed of light constant?
+# R-space theory
+  - Unification of Relativity and Quantum Mechanics

+Formerly titled "Special relativity"

 # Chapter - 1.
-Light sphere
+Light sphere -  Why is the speed of light constant?

 ## 1. Introduction
 Einstein's principle of the constancy of the speed of light is a principle,